Who We Are

 What is the Coverage Gap?

 A large number of South Carolinians exceed the income limit to be eligible for Medicaid, but also don’t make enough to afford care from the health insurance marketplace, leaving them with no healthcare options in between.
+This is called the Coverage Gap.

 In 1965 the US passed Medicare insurance for seniors and Medicaid insurance for low income people of any age.
 In Medicaid, states have the flexibility to set eligibility for different groups.
 Most states set relatively high income eligibility for children and pregnant women.
 However, because there was no overall national standard for Medicaid eligibility and employers were increasingly dropping insurance for their workforce, growing numbers of working age adults became uninsured.